Eldorado, Illinois: Race relations

-The Eldorado Normal and Industrial Institute was formed with a vision for African Americans to have access to education in Illinois.
-It was patterned after the Tuskegee Institute, founded by Booker T. Washington.
-According to the text, J.D.
-Alston, a notable figure, arrived in Eldorado in 1882 and led the establishment of the school.
-He was an active leader in the Black community and a driving force behind the school's development.
+Black communities were subject to discrimination throughout the 1900s.
+A notable instance include a race riot which started on February 26, 1910 where an unidentified African American man and three white men started a gun battle.
+Armed mobs attacked the Black business centres shortly after the attack which resulted in Blacks leaving the town with many fleeing to Camden.

-Throughout the early 1900s, the Black community in Eldorado faced relentless opposition.
-For instance, in 1902, a mob targeted the Black settlement, causing destruction and fear, leading to the eventual exodus of Black residents from Eldorado.
-This violence was part of a broader trend seen across southern Illinois, eventually resulting in the closure of the Institute.
-Racial exclusion continued for decades aftere the early 1900s race conflicts; Eldorado was known as a sundown town until the 1960s.
+Eldorado was known as a sundown town until the 1960s.

 Geography

 Eldorado is in the southeastern region of Southern Illinois.
 The nearest major city is St. Louis, Missouri (129 miles).
 Residents do a lot of business in Evansville, Indiana (59 miles), and Paducah, Kentucky (62 miles).

 According to the 2010 census, Eldorado has a total area of 2.431 sqmi, of which 2.39 sqmi (or 98.31%) is land and 0.041 sqmi (or 1.69%) is water.

 It is located within the Wabash Valley seismic zone, and just north of the Cottage Grove Fault System.

 The junction of the pioneer Kaskaskia and Goshen Trails was located just south of the city.
 The Goshen Trail began in Old Shawneetown, Illinois and ran along the east side of Eldorado and on to the Goshen Settlement, a community near the present day East St. Louis.
 It is just north of the Shawnee National Forest.